 If you lost the chuck key after all these years, or just can't bear to throw away a good drill, keyless chucks are still available for most drills, and replacement is simple.

-Use the chuck key to lock the jaws of the existing chuck fully open, then remove the reverse-threaded screw by
+Use the chuck key to lock the jaws of the existing chuck fully open, then remove the reverse-threaded screw by turning it clockwise.

 Hold the drill down firmly on a solid workbench, then insert the chuck key and hit it sharply with a mallet (turning it counterclockwise) to loosen the drill chuck from the threaded spindle.
 You may have to repeat this several times to loosen stubborn chucks.
-Unscrew the
+Unscrew the old drill chuck.

 Thread the new chuck on the spindle (turning it clockwise) and hand-tighten it.
 Fully open the jaws of the new chuck, insert the old chuck screw (turning it counterclockwise) and tighten it.
 Install a bit, drill a test hole, then remove the bit and check the keyless chuck for looseness or wobble and retighten it if necessary.

 Nearly every 3/8-in. drill sold today comes with a keyless chuck.
 Pros and do-it-yourselfers alike appreciate how fast they can change drill bits, and the convenience of not having to always hunt up the chuck key.
 Fortunately, the dwindling number of older reversible drills (corded or cordless) can still be converted to a keyless chuck.
 You can do the installation yourself in about 20 minutes.